Category: Web3 & Blockchain

 For more on the protocol layer enabling this economy, read our guide on RPC endpoint monitoring for Web3 teams.

-Are AI agents already transacting on blockchain networks?
 Yes.
 By late 2025, AI agents contributed 30% of trades on Polymarket.
 In 2026, infrastructure launches from Trust Wallet, Cobo, and TON Foundation have dramatically lowered the barrier for agent-initiated on-chain transactions.
 A growing percentage of RPC traffic on major EVM networks is already agent-generated.

-What is x402 and why does it matter for the Agent Economy? x402 is an open payment protocol by Coinbase that embeds stablecoin payments directly into HTTP requests using the long-dormant 402 status code.
+x402 is an open payment protocol by Coinbase that embeds stablecoin payments directly into HTTP requests using the long-dormant 402 status code.
 It allows AI agents to pay for services, data feeds, and compute in milliseconds without human authorization.
 As of April 2026, x402 has processed 119 million transactions on Base and $48 million in total volume.

-How do AI agents hold wallets without security risks?
 Through a combination of EIP-7702 temporary delegation, account abstraction with session keys and spending limits, and dedicated agentic wallet infrastructure.
 Agents get permission to transact but never access the underlying private key material.
 Budget limits, allowlists, and emergency stops are standard controls.

-What is an Agentic DAO?
-A DAO where AI agents are not just tools but active governance participants proposing actions, executing decisions, and managing treasury operations autonomously within parameters set by human token holders.
+A DAO where AI agents are not just tools but active governance participants, proposing actions, executing decisions, and managing treasury operations autonomously within parameters set by human token holders.
 All agent actions are logged on-chain and subject to human override.

-How does agent traffic affect RPC infrastructure?
 Agent workloads generate high-frequency, automated RPC calls, often burst traffic patterns that differ significantly from human-generated traffic.
 Agents making financial decisions based on stale block data face direct financial risk.
 RPC endpoints serving agent traffic need the same monitoring as endpoints serving human users, with particular attention to block height lag and JSON-RPC error rates.

 • RPC Endpoint Monitoring: The Critical Guide for Web3 Teams [2026]